- 2 cups Saskatoon berries

-- Continue to cook on a steady boil, stirring frequently, until it starts to thicken, about 10-15 minutes.
-You could use a candy thermometer checking that the jam reaches 210°F- 220°F. The jam keeps thickening even after you turn off the heat.
+- Continue to cook on a steady boil, stirring frequently, until thick, about 10-15 minutes.
+You could use a candy thermometer checking that the jam reaches 210- 220°F.

-- Pour into a hot sterilized 8 oz jar, leaving a little space on top.
+- Pour into hot sterilized 8oz jar (see note), leaving 1/4 inch space on top.
 Wipe jar rim with a clean paper towel, then apply the lid and close tight.

 To sterilize the jars, wash them in hot soapy water, rinse, and place on a baking sheet in a 230°F oven until ready to use.

 Once you open the jar, keep in the fridge and consume in the next week or two.